amitai10/rails-angular-webpacker/README.md

   name = 'Angular';
 }
 ```
-You an read more about it [here](https://www.typescriptlang.org/docs/handbook/modules.html).
+You can read more about it [here](https://www.typescriptlang.org/docs/handbook/modules.html).
 Notice that unlike the Angular-cli, here I’m using “template” instead of “templateUrl”, and serve it as a string.

 ## Using a different file for style